 As the snow melts, growing bands of sheep head to new, higher pastures.
 Picture more than 800 wild ewes and 1,300 lambs seeking fresh grass, alfalfa and wildflowers because they’re hungry.

 The new industry of targeted grazing, embraced by fifth generation Idaho ranchers, flourishes out West.
-Early in summer, sheep and goats are guided to graze on dry grasses to clear perimeters around schools and other buildings in potential fire corridors.
+Early in summer, sheep and goats graze on dry grasses to clear perimeters around schools and other buildings in potential fire corridors.

 But the sheep of Sun Valley basically live the same way sheep always have, in what locals call “the world’s second oldest profession.”